 An overview of the development, regulation, economics, social impact, and industry practices in electronic media.
 Three lecture hours per week.
-Credit: 3 semester hours

 COMM 2300 Media Literacy

 Criticism and analysis of the function, role, and responsibility of the mass media in modern society from the consumer perspective.
 Includes the ethical problems and issues facing each media format, with the effect of political, economic, and cultural factors on the operation of the media.
 Three lecture hours per week.